Aayan-Mishra/Aayan-Mishra/README.md

 ---

 I am a student residing in Sydney/Australia that is learning Deep Learning and Machine Learning.
-I build powerful open-source models and tools focused on **visual generation, language understanding**, and **agentic systems**.
+I build open-source models and tools focused on **visual generation, language understanding**, and **agentic systems**.

 <img align="right" alt="GIF" src="" width="358" height="268" />